Components

 Component Description

 Rook-Ceph is the Rook operator running a Ceph cluster on Kubernetes.
 It provides CephFS for shared file storage and a RADOS Gateway (RGW) endpoint for S3-compatible object storage.
-In the platform it is being introduced as the successor to MinIO for S3-compatible object storage.
+It is the platform's primary object storage layer.

 Why It Is Used

-In BullSequana AI Runtime, Rook-Ceph provides a Kubernetes-native, scalable, and operator-managed storage layer that replaces MinIO for S3-compatible workloads while also exposing CephFS for shared file storage.
-It is deployed because the upstream MinIO open-source distribution has been deprecated, and the platform needs a long-term storage substrate that integrates with the existing identity, ingress, and certificate-management components.
+In BullSequana AI Runtime, Rook-Ceph provides a Kubernetes-native, scalable, and operator-managed storage layer for S3-compatible workloads and shared file storage through CephFS.
+It integrates with the existing identity, ingress, and certificate-management components.

 Learn More